tiliarou/hacPack/docs/hacPack/README.md

 Section 1 (known as romfs) contains romfs data
 Section 2 (known as logo) contains logo data including "NintendoLogo.png" and "StartupMovie.gif"
 You can use --nologo to skip logo and --noromfs to skip romfs section in program nca
+hacPack zeros ACID signature and key in NPDM, You can use --nozeroacidsig and --nozeroacidkey to skip zeroing of acid signature and key

 ```
 *nix: hacpack -o ./out/ --type nca --ncatype program --titleid 0104444444444000 --exefsdir ./exefs/ --romfsdir ./romfs/ --logodir ./logo/